Why ChatGPT Is Not a Study Tool (And What to Use Instead)

 MoreExams generates LaTeX-formatted cheat sheets that cover every definition, theorem, proposition, and formula from your source material.
 The output is a proper reference document — three-column landscape layout, math notation, cross-references — not a casual summary.

 MoreExams does one thing: help you prepare for exams.
-Every feature - question generation, flashcards, timed exams, smart grading, cheat sheets, course organization - is designed for that single purpose.
-No prompt engineering, no hallucinations, no scrolling through chat history.
-Just upload your materials and start studying.
+Every feature - question generation, flashcards, timed exams, smart grading, cheat sheets — is designed for that single purpose.
+You upload your materials, generate structured practice content, and study with tools that track your progress across sessions.